Internship application guidance

 When I heard about the GCS Diversity and Inclusion internship scheme and how it encouraged diverse candidates to apply, I started the application process straight away.

-The Government Communication Service Diversity and Inclusion strategy commits to recruit, promote, train and support a diverse and inclusive profession.
-As part of the GCS commitment to Diversity and Inclusion, the GCS Internship supports a culture of better representation for the communities we serve.
+The Government Communication Service Diversity and Inclusion strategy commits to recruit, promote, develop a diverse and inclusive profession.
+As part of the GCS commitment to diversity and inclusion, the GCS Internship initiative supports the profession to better represent the communities we serve.

-The GCS Internship is a key success of the GCS Diversity and Inclusion strategy.
+The GCS Internship is a key initiative in the GCS Diversity and Inclusion strategy.

 The GCS Intership programme has won awards:

 - the GCS Internship was awarded the ‘Best Internship Programme’ at the PRCA Internship and Apprenticeship Awards 2019, read the news story